fbardos/website/content/opendata/statatlas_export.md

 According to the BFS, there is currently no possibility to download all the STATATLAS data at once.
 To download multiple yars for one indicator, I had to click on the download button for each year for this one indicator.

-In this post I will explain how I downloaded all the data from STATATLAS in two approaches:
+In this post I will explain how I downloaded all the data from STATATLAS in 3 different approaches:

 * Approach 1: Use DAM-API to search for datasets related to STATATLAS
 * Approach 2: Brute force download URL
+* Approach 3: Use `structure.json`

 ## Approach 1: Use DAM-API to search for datasets related to STATATLAS